Panther-Cub/miniml/README.md

 # Miniml Theme

-Working on a series of themes based off of Flat GOOI Material theme.
-Will probably be changing them around a bit.

 Minimalistic VS Code themes that emphasizes readability with carefully chosen colors and subtle contrasts.
 Designed for developers who appreciate clean aesthetics without sacrificing functionality.

 ## Your imput